You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Ideally, your pH levels will fall between 6.5 and 7.5.
 If it falls below or above this range, you’ll have to amend it.
 If you want to lower your pH in the soil, you can add sulfur for a slow-release solution or aluminum sulfate for an immediate one.
 Raising the pH will involve adding limestone.
 Bigger pieces will work best for a longer period while small chunks will work faster and break down quicker.

 Once you have the correct soil conditions, you want to place your hosta in when you’re planting hostas under trees.
 Gently backfill the soil so the plant ends up at the same depth as it was in the pot.
-If you picked out bare root plants, you should set them with the crown at the soil’s level.
-The growing tips should be exposed.
+If you picked out bare-root plants, set them with the crown at the soil’s level.
+The growing tips should be left exposed.

 It’s important that you add a two-inch layer of mulch around your new hostas.
 Mulch will help keep weeds out, and it also helps the soil retain moisture each time you water.
-Make a point to monitor your soil moisture more closely here because the hostas and trees compete for it.
-Adding a drip irrigation system is a nice choice, and I like it because it allows you to add water right to the root ball without adding too much to the tree.
+Monitor your soil moisture more closely here because the hostas and trees compete for it.
+Adding a drip irrigation system is a good choice, and I like it because it allows you to add water right to the root ball without adding too much to the tree.

 Most hostas do remarkably well with a 10-10-10, slow release fertilizer.
-You should never apply more than one pound of fertilizer for every 100 square feet, so they don’t necessarily need a lot.
+You should never apply over one pound of fertilizer for every 100 square feet, as they don’t need a lot.
 I like to apply fertilizer once during the end of March or start of April and again in the middle of June.
 This gives the plant a boost of nutrients it needs to establish itself and grow.

 Will hostas be okay if you plant them under trees?

-When it comes to planting hostas under trees, they can do very well if you plant them under the correct type of tree.
-Generally speaking, dogwood, poplar, cedar, and oak are safe choices.
+When planting hostas under trees, they can do very well if you plant them under the correct type of tree.
+Dogwood, poplar, cedar, and oak are safe choices.
 You should avoid pine trees, ash, spruce, and non-true cedar trees.

 How far away should the hostas be from the tree?